openshift/training/beta-2-setup.md

 Simply restart `openshift-sdn-master` and you should be ready to go:

     systemctl restart openshift-sdn-master

+Ansible modified our profile, so go ahead and source it:

+        source ~/.bash_profile

 ## Starting the OpenShift Services
 ### Running a Master